 - Private viewing of Stonehenge and access into the stone circle

-After your pick-up directly from or near to your hotel, we drive to Bath to visit the Roman Baths and Pump Room.
+Our tour starts with a drive to Bath to visit the Roman Baths and Pump Room.
 In the late afternoon we visit Lacock for an early evening supper in a 13th Century inn, before driving to Stonehenge.
 As the sun begins to set, we enter the stone circle (which is normally roped off to the public) for a unique private viewing.
 The most dramatic and atmospheric way of visiting Stonehenge.

 On selected days the tour operates in reverse, beginning with a private viewing of Stonehenge before it opens to the public in the morning, so we see the stones in the eerie morning light.
 This is followed by our visits to Lacock and Bath.

 Built nearly 5,000 years ago, Stonehenge is the most popular prehistoric monument in the world.
 Most visitors to the site are not allowed direct access to the stones.
 With Premium Tours you get that access, with a private viewing of the mysterious monoliths.
 We will enter the stone circle itself and stand beside the mighty Sarsen rocks towering above us.
 Our guide will explain the history of this ancient site, pointing out the altar, slaughter and heel stones, above which the sun rises dramatically on the summer solstice.
 There will be time to enjoy the peace, away from the crowds, as we experience Stonehenge at its most mystical and atmospheric best.
 Not to be missed!